 Exness offers Bitcoin—often considered the epitome of cryptocurrency—not only in currency pairs such as the US dollar, Japanese yen, and Chinese yuan, but also in pairs with gold and silver.
-Furthermore, Exness allows you to trade Bitcoin with "no commissions, no swap points, and low spreads," making it possible to start trading with even a small amount of capital.
-Since Exness’s Bitcoin trading incurs no swap points, it is also well-suited for swing trading, where positions are held for extended periods.
+Furthermore, Exness allows you to trade Bitcoin with "no commissions, no swap points, and low spreads," making it accessible even with a small amount of capital.
+Since Exness’s Bitcoin trading incurs no swap points, it is well-suited for swing trading, where positions are held for extended periods.

 Exness offers Bitcoin-related instruments across four account types: Standard, Low Spread, Zero, and Pro.
 Enjoy Bitcoin trading with minimal fees in Exness’s superior trading environment.